slimtoolkit/slim/README.md

 - `--include-exe value` - Include executable from image (by executable name)
 - `--include-exe-file` - Load executable file includes from a file (similar to `--include-path-file`)
 - `--include-shell` - Include basic shell functionality (default value: false)
+- `include-cert-all` - Keep all discovered cert files
+- `include-cert-bundles-only` - Keep only cert bundles
+- `include-cert-dirs` - Keep known cert directories and all files in them
+- `include-cert-pk-all` - Keep all discovered cert private keys
+- `include-cert-pk-dirs` - Keep known cert private key directories and all files in them
 - `--preserve-path` - Keep path from orignal image in its initial state. [can use this flag multiple times]
 - `--preserve-path-file` - File with paths to keep from original image in their original state.
 - `--path-perms` - Set path permissions/user/group in optimized image (format: `target:octalPermFlags#uid#gid` ; see the non-default USER FAQ section for more details)